Daksh-o1/Daksh-o1/README.md

 ### 👨‍💻 About Me
 - 🌱 Currently learning **Android Studio** (Java/Kotlin)
-- 🔥 Strongest in **Python**, but also skilled in **C, JavaScript, React, Node.js, MongoDB, SQL**
+- 🔥 Strongest in **Python**, but also skilled in **JavaScript, React, Node.js, MongoDB, SQL, HTML, CSS**
-- 🚀 Passionate about building apps and automating boring stuff
+- 🚀 Passionate about building apps and solving real-world problems
-- 💡 Always learning something new — from ethical hacking to backend APIs
+- 💡 Always learning and experimenting with new tech
-- 📫 Reach me at: **dakshverma7898@gmail.com**
+- 📫 Reach me at: **your-email@example.com** (replace with your real one)

 ---